Acadian Exile - Grand Derangement flag male ancestor Germain LANDRY

 Germain LANDRY was born 17 September 1734 in Canard, Acadie

-Germain LANDRY was the child of François LANDRY and Josephte DOUCET and the grandchild of: (paternal) Antoine LANDRY and Marie THIBODEAU (maternal) Jean DOUCET and Françoise BLANCHARD
+Germain LANDRY was the child of François LANDRY and Josephte DOUCET and the grandchild of: (paternal) Antoine LANDRY and Marie THIBODEAU (maternal) Jean Claude DOUCET and Françoise BLANCHARD

 Germain was deported as part of the Acadian Exile / Grand Derangement around 1755.